Predict Child’s Adult Height Online.

 Yes, nutrition, sleep and exercise in childhood matters and can impact growth; however, the calculator is using genetic factors with the mid-parent height formula.
 Children should maintain a healthy lifestyle; speak with a pediatrician if you have any questions.

-You can use the Height Calculator every 6–12 months to compare the child's current height against their predicted adult height.
+You can use the child height calculator every 6–12 months to compare the child's current height against their predicted adult height.
 You can then plot those measurements and height data with pediatric growth charts, along with any views or measurements from a healthcare provider, to ensure that your child is having a healthy growth journey!